beckmorr/mooc-fi-python-2024-exercises/README.md

-# mooc-fi-python-2024-exercises
-Solutions to most interesting Python exercises from the MOOC.fi 2024 course.

 # MOOC.fi Python 2024 - Exercises

 This repository contains selected solutions to exercises from the MOOC.fi Python 2024 course.
 The course provides a comprehensive introduction to Python, covering a wide range of topics from basic programming concepts to advanced techniques.